The government of Maharashtra showed massive interest in investing in this temple and making it a world class tourist and pilgrimage location.

 It is the place where The Buddha and Siddhartha Gautama was enlightened.
 This site consist one main temple and some scared places.

-You might be thinking what stupid thing is saying this guy?
-But it is true that Bodh gaya is also a scared place.
+it is true that Bodh gaya is also a scared place.

 Lord Buddha was reached in Enlightenment when he sat under the bodhi tree at the age of 35 years.